annorv/Annorv.github.io/_pages/about.md

 transitions in healthcare.

-Alongside my PhD, I work as a Principal Energy Consultant with a background in data science and mathematics, bringing over a decade of industry experience to my academic research.
+Alongside my PhD, I work as a Principal Energy Consultant with a background in data science and mathematics, bringing over 5 years industry experience to my academic research.

 ## Research Interests